· Bill / Professional Governance Framework · enacted

 Why it matters

-- This Act fundamentally transforms the governance model for numerous self-regulating professions, shifting from profession-specific legislation to a centralized, government-controlled framework.
+- The Act shifts the governance model for numerous self-regulating professions from profession-specific legislation to a centralized framework with increased government oversight.

-- The extensive powers granted to the Minister and professional governance officers significantly reduce the autonomy and independence of professional regulatory bodies, allowing direct intervention in their operations, standards, and even leadership.
+- The expanded powers granted to the Minister and professional governance officers reduce the autonomy of professional regulatory bodies, enabling direct intervention in their operations, standards, and leadership.

-- The mandated inclusion and specific duties of Minister-appointed public members alter the composition and decision-making processes, potentially introducing political influence into professional self-regulation.
+- Mandated inclusion of Minister-appointed public members alters the composition and decision-making processes of regulatory bodies, potentially influencing professional self-regulation.

-- The consolidation of multiple professional acts under one umbrella facilitates a standardized, but potentially less profession-specific, approach to regulation.
+- Consolidating multiple professional acts under one framework facilitates a standardized approach to regulation, which may reduce profession-specific nuances.

-- Ministerial control over advocacy roles could restrict the ability of professional bodies to speak independently on matters affecting their professions or the public interest (Section 23(2)).
+- The prohibition on advocacy restricts the ability of professional bodies to speak independently on matters affecting their professions or the public interest.

 Other governance concerns